 Car accidents are among the most common personal injury cases.
 Most of the time, victims do not receive proper compensation because they do not contact a car accident attorney.
-If you have been injured in the Boise, ID, area, the lawyers at Mauk Miller, PLLC, can help.
+If you have been injured in the Boise, ID, area, the lawyers at Mauk, Miller, Hawkins PLLC, can help.
 You can trust us to provide honest and experienced guidance during this difficult time.
 We are familiar with the laws surrounding such cases.
 We will conduct a thorough investigation to determine the cause of your accident and establish liability.
 We will consider all costs and bills to ensure that you get the full amount of compensation to which you are entitled.
-Contact our experienced team of attorneys today to schedule your free consultation.
+Contact our experienced team of attorneys today to schedule your consultation.

 Common Causes of Car Accidents